Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Blowup of the rescaled Navier--Stokes model with constant viscosity

-In this section, we will investigate the nearly self-similar blowup of the generalized Boussinesq system with two constant viscosity coefficients.
-If we choose the two viscosity coefficients to be the same constant viscosity $\nu_0$, we find that the solution of the generalized Boussinesq system either develops a turbulent flow if $\nu_0$ is too small or becomes a laminar flow if $\nu_0$ is too large.
+In this section, we will investigate the nearly self-similar blowup of the rescaled Navier--Stokes model with two constant viscosity coefficients.
+If we choose the two viscosity coefficients to be the same constant viscosity $\nu_0$, we find that the solution of the rescaled Navier--Stokes model either develops a turbulent flow if $\nu_0$ is too small or becomes a laminar flow if $\nu_0$ is too large.
 After performing many experiments, we find that $\nu_1=6\cdot 10^{-4}$ and $\nu_2 = 6\cdot 10^{-3}$ seem to give robust one-scale nearly self-similar blowup.
 This choice of viscosity coefficients produces a stable nonlinear alignment of vortex stretching and nearly self-similar scaling properties.
-We choose a stronger cut-off function to cut off the far field tail of the solution obtained by solving the $3$D Navier--Stokes using an adaptive mesh.
-The modified initial data behave like a pair of anti-symmetric vortex rings circled around the symmetry axis.